Higgs-0/ProxyForge/README.md

 ---

 <p align="center">
-  Made with ❤️ by the ProxyForge team
+  Made with ❤️ by Higgs
 </p>